fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/ABB.rst

 * Blending
    - Taught positions can either be fly-by points, or stop points
-   - Corner paths are automatically generated for **MoveL** and fly-by points
+   - During **MoveL**, fly-by points are automatically blended, leading to adjusted *corner paths* (parabolas).
+Stop points are exactly passed.
-   - Handled with zone data to realize corner paths (parabolas)
+   - The blending configuration is handled with *zone data* that specifies how corner paths are realized.
-   - Zones can be parameterized, allowing to independently start tool re-orientation and TCP corner paths
+   - A parameterization of different zones allows to design corner paths in which tool orientation and Cartesian position can be started and stopped Individually.

 * Parallel IO operations:
    - **MoveLDO**: Move linearly and trigger an I/O operation at the target's middle corner path